Barre Certification Cost: Complete Breakdown by Provider (2026)

 Ask specifically: Is there a proctored exam?
 How many questions?
 What is the minimum passing score?
 Is there a practical component?

-IBBFA answer: Yes — a 60-question written examination (70% minimum passing score) plus a 15-minute live practical evaluation conducted by an IBBFA proctor via video conference.
+IBBFA answer: Yes — a 60-question written examination drawn from a 300-question bank with a 70% passing threshold (42 of 60 correct, no two exams identical) plus a live practical evaluation conducted by an IBBFA-trained proctor via video conference.
 Both components are required to earn the CBI credential.
+More on what IBBFA-certified actually signals →

 Question 2: Which organizations recognize the certification for CECs?

 CEC (Continuing Education Credit) recognition means that established fitness organizations have independently reviewed the curriculum and determined it meets their educational standards.
-The more organizations that recognize a credential, the more broadly it's accepted in the industry.
+The more organizations that recognize a credential, the more broadly it travels across the industry.

 Ask specifically: Which CEC providers have approved this program?
 How many credits does each award?
 Can I get documentation to submit to my existing certifying body?